ttuanhung/OsintDojo.github.io/ranks.md

 <h3>Rank Requirements</h3>
 <b>1:</b> Participate in an OSINT CTF<br>
-<b>2:</b> Attempt 2 OSINT challenges or quizzes of any kind<br>
+<b>2:</b> Attempt 2 OSINT quizzes of any kind<br>
-<b>3:</b> Create and share a 2-minute video showcasing the steps you took to solve a previous OSINT challenge<br>
+<b>3:</b> Create and share a 2-minute video showcasing the steps you took to solve a previous OSINT quiz<br>
-<b>4:</b> Write and publish an article, tweet, or blog post of at least 250 words showcasing steps you took to solve a previous OSINT challenge<br>
+<b>4:</b> Write and publish an article, tweet, or blog post of at least 250 words showcasing steps you took to solve a previous OSINT quiz<br>
 <b>5:</b> Introduce yourself to the OSINT community and let others know you are ready to learn by including the hashtag #OSINTDOJO`

   document.getElementById("studentrank").src = "/OSINTStudentLogo.svg";